-The 7 Inventory KPIs Every Operations Manager Must Track
+Top 7 Inventory KPIs Every Operations Manager Should Monitor [2026]

 Most inventory software will throw 30+ metrics at you.
 Dashboards full of numbers.
 Reports you open once and close immediately.

-Here's the truth: you only need to deeply understand 7 KPIs to run a tight, profitable inventory operation.
+Here's the truth: the top inventory KPIs every operations manager should monitor number exactly 7.
 These are the ones that actually predict problems before they blow up — and give you a clear signal when something's off.

 This guide walks through each one: what it means, how to calculate it, what good looks like, and what to do when it goes sideways.